Brussels: Shopping

 Famous shopping areas in Brussels include the pedestrian-only Rue Neuve/Nieuwstraat, the second busiest shopping street in Belgium (after the Meir, in Antwerp) with a weekly average of 230,000 visitors, home to popular international chains (H&M, C&A, Zara, Primark), as well as the City 2 and Anspach galleries.
 The Royal Saint-Hubert Galleries hold a variety of luxury shops and some six million people stroll through them each year.
-The neighbourhood around the Rue Antoine Dansaert/Antoine Dansaertstraat has become, in recent years, a focal point for fashion and design; this main street and its side streets also feature Belgium's young and most happening artistic talent.
+The neighbourhood around the Rue Antoine Dansaert/Antoine Dansaertstraat has also become, in recent years, a focal point for fashion and design.

-In Ixelles, the Avenue de la Toison d'Or/Gulden-Vlieslaan and the Namur Gate area offer a blend of luxury shops, fast food restaurants and entertainment venues, and the Chaussée d'Ixelles/Elsenesteenweg, in the mainly-Congolese Matongé district, offers a taste of African fashion and lifestyle.
+In Ixelles, the Avenue de la Toison d'Or/Gulden-Vlieslaan and the Namur Gate area have luxury shops, fast food restaurants and entertainment venues.
+Another shopping area is the Chaussée d'Ixelles/Elsenesteenweg, in the mainly-Congolese Matongé district.
 The nearby Avenue Louise/Louizalaan is lined with high-end fashion stores and boutiques, making it one of the most expensive streets in Belgium.

 There are shopping centres outside the inner ring: Basilix, Woluwe Shopping Center, Westland Shopping Center, and Docks Bruxsel, which opened in October 2017.
 In addition, Brussels ranks as one of Europe's best capital cities for flea market shopping.
 The Old Market, on the Place du Jeu de Balle/Vossenplein, in the Marolles/Marollen neighbourhood, is particularly renowned.
 The nearby Sablon/Zavel area is home to many of Brussels' antique dealers.
 The Midi Market around Brussels-South station and the Boulevard du Midi/Zuidlaan is reputed to be one of the largest markets in Europe.